Haikp/InvoiceTrackerJS/README.md

 - on the left side, click on access manager
 - on the right side, swap to project access manager settings
 - switch to the applications tab > API Keys, and create API Key
-- set a name, and the minimum permissions required is 'Project Read Only'
+- set a name, and 'project owner' permissions is needed
 - get the public and private key for later use
 You will also need the Project ID
 - click on 'Atlas' top left to view all your projects